Newfoundland

 MORE INFORMATION

-Newfoundland Club of South Australia: http://www.newfclubsa.com/
+Newfoundland Club of NSW Inc.: http://www.newfoundlandclubofnsw.com/

-Newfoundland Club of Victoria Inc.: http://www.newfoundlandclubvictoria.org/
+The Newfoundland Club of Victoria Inc.: https://www.newfoundlandclubvictoria.com.au/

 We're here to help you be a better pet parent